Mahinul372/Chess-Playing-AI/README.md

 ## License
 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

-a chess-playing AI using Minimax with Alpha-Beta Pruning that simulates strategic gameplay between two agents.
+A chess-playing AI using Minimax with Alpha-Beta Pruning that simulates strategic gameplay between two agents.
 The project involved optimizing search trees and implementing decision-making under constraints.
 Which will help to understand game theory, heuristics, and evaluation functions in real-world scenarios.
   1. Minimax Algorithm Demonstration:

   Visually illustrates the minimax algorithm, a fundamental decision-making technique in game AI